justeattakeaway/fozzie-components/packages/components/molecules/f-mega-modal/README.md

 ### Vue Applications

-You can import it in your Vue SFC like this (please note that styles have to be imported separately):
+> Styles have to be imported separately.

 ```js
 import MegaModal from '@justeat/f-mega-modal';